microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 The following format options are available:

 - None - Output is presented as an object using PowerShell defaults.
   This is the default.
 - Yaml - Output is serialized as YAML.
 - Json - Output is serialized as JSON.
 - Markdown - Output is serialized as Markdown.
 - NUnit3 - Output is serialized as NUnit3 (XML).
-- Csv - Output is serialized as a comma separated values (CSV).
+- Csv - Output is serialized as a comma-separated values (CSV).
   - The following columns are included for `Detail` output:
 RuleName, TargetName, TargetType, Outcome, OutcomeReason, Synopsis, Recommendation
   - The following columns are included for `Summary` output: